-- 1.1) The Strategic Planning Committee shall assist the Executive Committee and General Membership in the annual update of the Governing By-Laws, the development of the LCCoC structural framework written standards, and assist in the making of any recommendations for revisions to such standards. - 1.2) The committee shall assist in the development of the LCCoC Strategic Plan and make recommendations to the Membership regarding implementation and revisions to such plan.
-The committee shall assess the community needs in writing the LCCoC plan. - 1.3) The Committee shall provide an annual report to the Membership on the LCCoC program framework objectives and on the goals and strategies for ending homelessness in Lake County. - 1.4) The Equity Advisory Committee Working Group will be a body of representatives from special population groups, including individuals experiencing homelessness with present or past lived experience, a veteran, a representative for the LGBTQ+ community. - a) The Equity Advisory Committee Working Group will also include a representative for the threshold ethnic Hispanic/LatinX community and racial representation for Native Americans and a representative for People of Color Other than White.
-Racial representatives will be chosen to represent a specific racial population when it reaches
+1.1) The Strategic Planning Committee shall assist the Executive Committee and General Membership in the annual update of the Governing By-Laws, the development of the LCCoC structural framework written standards, and assist in the making of any recommendations for revisions to such standards.

+1.2) The committee shall assist in the development of the LCCoC Strategic Plan and make recommendations to the Membership regarding implementation and revisions to such plan.
+The committee shall assess the community needs in writing the LCCoC plan.

+1.3) The Committee shall provide an annual report to the Membership on the LCCoC program framework objectives and on the goals and strategies for ending homelessness in Lake County.

+1.4) The Equity Advisory Committee Working Group will be a body of representatives from special population groups, including individuals experiencing homelessness with present or past lived experience, a veteran, a representative for the LGBTQ+ community.

-5% of Lake County's total population of the most current Lake County PIT Count.
+a) The Equity Advisory Committee Working Group will also include a representative for the threshold ethnic Hispanic/LatinX community and racial representation for Native Americans and a representative for People of Color Other than White.
+Racial representatives will be chosen to represent a specific racial population when it reaches 5% of Lake County's total population of the most current Lake County PIT Count.
 Until that time one representative will be chosen to represent People of Color Other than White from the current 2020 PIT Count.

-- b) The Equity Advisory Committee Working Group will select the six Executive Committee representatives and they will be confirmed by votes from the General Membership. assign liaisons to the Executive Committee and each standing committees including Strategic Planning, HMIS/CES Committee Committee, Point in Time Committee, and Performance Review Committee.
+b) The Equity Advisory Committee Working Group will select the six Executive Committee representatives and they will be confirmed by votes from the General Membership. assign liaisons to all standing committees including Strategic Planning, HMIS/CES Committee Committee, Point in Time Committee, and Performance Review Committee.
 Each Representative will have a vote on the Executive Committee.
-This is to ensure equity implementation, with a voice in the decision-making body of the LCCoC. - c) The Equity Advisory Committee Working Group shall review all policies and procedures of the LCCoC to ensure proper language and considerations are included.
-This body will review each Notice of Funding Availability (NOFA) that is released, to make sure there is no bias, actual, or perceived. - d.)The committee will review HMIS data annually for equity in service. - e.)
-The Equity Advisory Committee Working Group will advise the Administrative Agency on how best to provide culturally proficient training to the General Membership. - f) The Equity Advisory Committee Working Group will outreach to their specific population group for opportunities and engagement for the LCCoC
+This is to ensure equity implementation, with a voice in the decision-making body of the LCCoC. c) The Equity Advisory Committee Working Group shall review all policies and procedures of the LCCoC to ensure proper language and considerations are included.
+This body will review each Notice of Funding Availability (NOFA) that is released, to make sure there is no bias, actual, or perceived.

+d.)The committee will review HMIS data annually for equity in service.

+e.)
+The Equity Advisory Committee Working Group will advise the Administrative Agency on how best to provide culturally proficient training to the General Membership.e) The Equity Advisory Committee Working Group will assign a liaison to each standing committee and the Executive Committee.